PayPoint Reviews & Complaints

 Merchant Accounts Through Lloyds BankCardnet

-The standard Lloyds Bank Cardnet contract outlines a term lasting a minimum of 12 months, lasting up to 36 months, with an early termination fee of £200.
-A joining fee of £175 applies to new customers.
-For businesses that are already banking with Lloyds, additional terms include a flat 1.25% per-transaction fee on all credit and debit cards, a monthly minimum fee of £15 (£25 for new customers), and a monthly terminal rental fee of £15 to £24.95.
+The standard Lloyds Bank Cardnet contract is set for a period ranging from 12 to 36 months, with an early termination fee of £200.
+New customers are charged a joining fee of £175.
+Lloyds customers benefit from a 1.25% per-transaction fee for all credit and debit card payments, a monthly minimum fee of £15 (rising to £25 for newcomers), and terminal rental costs between £15 and £24.95 per month.

 Terminal Pricing